What is swing trading and how to apply it to your trading strategy?

 Position Sizing: Risk no more than 2% of total trading capital on a single trade.
 If trading capital is $10,000, risk $200 per trade.

-Which tools can I use in swing trading?
+What Tools can I use in Swing Trading?

 Swing traders should consider using a combination of tools for effective trading decisions.
 Charting software, technical indicators, economic calendars, stock screeners, and risk management tools are essential for identifying trade opportunities, managing positions, and helping to adapt to market conditions.
 By integrating these tools into a swing trading strategy, more informed decisions can be made and probability of success improved.

-Tutorials on how to use different order types on platforms such as MetaTrader4 and MetaTrader5 are available online.
+Tutorials on how to use different order types on platforms such as MetaTrader4/5 are available on Pepperstone’s YouTube channel

 What are common mistakes to avoid in swing trading?